 We welcome you to Canada’s longest continually running heritage festival, a celebration of world culture and transcend cultural barriers through art, music, sport and food.
-The One World Stage artist presentations of music and dance are happening at The Robby (Robertson Hall), but there is so much more to explore:
+With free admission, the One World Stage artist presentations of music and dance are happening at The Robby (Robertson Hall) at 1pm and 4pm, but there is so much more to explore:

 If travel plans are in your future why not have a chat with some of the locals, right here.
 Popular world destinations will be featured by video (Mexico, Cuba, Thailand, China, Turkey, and Philippines) then followed by a chat with a recently arrived Newcomer.
 Find out THE best places for foods, entertainment and cultural attractions and maybe taxi services, tour destinations and shopping areas, from those with the best knowledge-the locals.

 The Language Village (12pm and 2pm)

 Here’s your chance to impress at your next Staff Meeting.
 Learn a few sentences of various languages in Spanish, Mandarin, Arabic and Italian at the Language Village.
 Show off your new skills at the water cooler or while on vacation.